Masmiseim36/nxpSDK/boards/evkmimxrt1170/jpeg_examples/sd_jpeg/cm7/readme.txt

 ==============
 1. Connect the RK055AHD091-CTG LCD board to J48.
 2. Unzip the pics.zip, place the jpg pictures to the SD card.
-3. Insert the SDCARD into card slot(J15).
+3. Please make sure R136 is weld for GPIO card detect and then insert the SDCARD into card slot(J15).

 Prepare the Demo